justin-napolitano/Supreme-Court-Voting-Behavior/_sources/intro.md

 # Supreme Court Voting Behavior

     I wrote this paper as an independent research project to develop my political analysis skills.

-I employ IBM's SPSS platform to perform statistical analysis of THe voting behavior of the individual justices of the United States Supreme Court.
+    I employ IBM's SPSS platform to perform statistical analysis of The voting behavior of the individual justices of the United States Supreme Court.

 ## Skills